TheSudheer/terraform-cicd-integration/README.md

    git clone <repository-url>
    cd java-gradle-project
    ```
 2. **Configure Repository Credentials:**
-   Create or update the `gradle.properties` file in the project root with the following properties:
+   Create or update the `gradle.properties` file in the project root with:
    ```properties
    repoUser=your-username
    repoPassword=your-password